 Blue isn’t just Pantone’s color of the year.
 It’s also a common color theme during summer because it calls to mind ocean views and coastal vibes.

 Whether you have a house by the coast or dream about having one, creating that beach vibe at home isn’t as hard as you think.
-All you need are a few wooden furniture pieces, some handwoven accents, and a gorgeous blue rug to tie all the elements together.
+All you need are a few wooden furniture pieces, some handwoven accents, and a gorgeous blue rug or teal rug to tie all the elements together.

 4. Vintage elements